Wyandot County Public Health

 • A permanent Ohio resident

-• Have a BCMH qualified medical condition or diagnosed condition
+• Have a CMH qualified medical condition or diagnosed condition

 Call a Public Health Nurse to see if your child’s condition is eligible (419-294-3852).
 Common conditions covered include, but are not limited to: